mozilla-services/heka/docs/source/config/inputs/httplisten.rst

     The name of the decoder used to further transform the request body text into a structured hekad message.
 No default decoder is specified.

+.. versionadded:: 0.7

+- headers (subsection, optional):
+    It is possible to inject arbitrary HTTP headers into each outgoing request by adding a TOML subsection entitled "headers" to you HttpOutput config section.
+All entries in the subsection must be a list of string values.

 Example:

 .. code-block:: ini